 - Use blue light filtering apps or settings (Night Shift, Night Mode)

-- Wear blue light blocking glasses in the evening
+- Wear blue light-blocking glasses in the evening

 - Dim your screens to the lowest comfortable brightness